skip to main content

 Watch: North East Correspondent Marc O'Driscoll reports from scene in Tallanstown

-The Minister for Justice said that gardaí are not looking for anyone else in respect of "this criminal act" and that there's no ongoing threat to the public in Co Louth.
+Minister for Justice Jim O'Callaghan said gardaí are not looking for anyone else in respect of "this criminal act" and there is no ongoing threat to the public in Co Louth.

-Jim O'Callaghan said that "there's no further information I can put into the public domain at present, but I think further information will become available in due course".
+"There's no further information I can put into the public domain at present, but I think further information will become available in due course," Mr O'Callaghan said.

 Watch: Minister for Justice Jim O'Callaghan says gardaí not looking for anyone else